RV Tips & Tricks for Beginners (Go RVing Together!)

 Whether you’re renting or buying an RV for trips and getaways, there’s a lot to learn before taking off on your next adventure.
 We know it can be a little overwhelming for first-timers, so we created a great list of tips and tricks to get your going.

-If you are someone who has very little experience with mobile homes, we highly recommend renting for a weekend!
+If you are someone who has minimal experience with mobile homes, we highly recommend renting for a weekend!
 There are a ton of resources that allow you to try before you buy, even ones right here in Kansas City.

 Plan, Plan, Plan